 What was for breakfast in other areas of the world?

 Romans often ate a breakfast of whole grain bread with cheese, olives, salad, nuts, raisins, and for the wealthy – meat.
-Of course all your meals were washed down with wine.
+Of course all your meals would be washed down with wine.

 After the Roman Empire fell in 476 CE, Europe fell into a Dark Age.

-The medieval church took a dim view of breakfast, considering it a type of gluttony, so most people ate just two meals a day.
+The medieval church took a dim view of breakfast, considering it a type of gluttony, so it is said that people ate just two meals a day.
 Only a few folks that did heavy manual labor ate a morning meal.
 If you were one of those, you might have porridge on a “trencher” with a cup of ale.
 Since there were no plates, your trencher was a flat round piece of hard bread.
 When you finished breakfast, you could eat the plate!

 The history of breakfast is intimately linked to sugar!